-Contrary to popular belief, air quality is increasingly becoming a real environmental health concern in Central Alberta.
-Vehicles emit greenhouse gases and air contaminants that are harmful to the environment and to our health.
-Eliminating unnecessary vehicle idling is a key way to address air pollution.
+Air quality is an increasing environmental health concern in central Alberta.
+Vehicle emissions contain contaminants that are harmful to the environment and our health.
+Eliminating unnecessary vehicle idling is an easy way to reduce air pollution.

 Be Air Smart & Idle Free in 5 Easy Steps